QuanEstimation/group/src/member/students.md

 #### Hainan University

+No student is graduated at Hainan University yet.

 #### Huazhong University of Science and Technology

 3 Ph.D. students and 1 master's student have graduated from our group at Huazhong University of Science and Technology.
 Details are given in the table below.